 Those who discovered us in downtown San Luis Obispo may never have realized that the store first opened in Grover Beach.
 That was on the corner of 8th Street and Grand Avenue, next door to the Bible Depot, back in February 2006.

 Just eight blocks from the rolling dunes and the sparkling waters of the Pacific, our original space was a bright, sunny tropical paradise.
-We spent a year and a half in that location, primarily selling bamboo furniture and an eclectic selection of bromeliads and houseplants.
+We spent a year and a half in that location, primarily selling bamboo furniture and an eclectic selection of bromeliads and other houseplants.

 Bambu Batu transplants to San Luis Obispo